onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 design phase.
 CDS removes dependence on code releases and the delays they cause and puts the control of services into the hands of the service providers.
-Users can change a model and its parameters with great flexibility to fetch data from external systems (e.g. IPAM) that is required in real deployments.
+Users can change a model and its parameters with great flexibility to fetch data from external systems (e.g., IPAM) that is required in real deployments.
 This makes service providers more responsive to their customers and able to deliver products that more closely match the needs of those customers.